 Negligence/malpractice on the part of one person will affect the lives of your child and many others for a very long time.
 You may qualify for damages to offset the expense, pain and suffering, and continued treatment of a condition that could have been prevented.
 Don’t be intimidated by the medical establishment.

-A skilled medical malpractice attorney knows how to fight against large corporations, government entities, and influential private citizens.
+A skilled Chicago birth injury lawyer knows how to fight against large corporations, government entities, and influential private citizens.
 Hire an attorney to ensure you have the most support possible when fighting for your rights in a cerebral palsy medical malpractice case.